Decks: Top 12 features included in the best decks for long-term value!

-Having an outdoor kitchen designed into a deck is certainly a high end thing.
-Running plumbing, electrical and lights and building it into a weather proof outdoor kitchen is not easy or simple, though there is a huge range of budgets to achieve an outdoor kitchen.
+Having an outdoor kitchen designed into a deck is certainly a high-end thing.
+Running plumbing, electrical and lights and building it into a weatherproof outdoor kitchen is not easy or simple, though there is a huge range of budgets to achieve an outdoor kitchen.

-There are modest all in one outdoor kitchens available in big box stores, and there are grills and pizza ovens that sell at similar prices to cars.
+There are modest all in one outdoor kitchen available in big box stores, and there are grills and pizza ovens that sell at similar prices to cars.
 It is all down to budget.
 Who doesn’t want a bar on their deck with a kegerator!

 8. A Roofed Area